 Baltzley is the founder of the traveling culinary collective CRUX, and has cooked around the world, including a stage at Noma, as co-chef alongside Tim Maslow at Ribelle, and, for a stint this year, at Café ArtScience.
 Eater Young Gun (2016) Higgins-Baltzley is a Falmouth native who has cooked at Le Quartier Francais in South Africa, Chicago’s Trenchermen, and Ribelle.
 The couple returned to Cape Cod in early 2016 and initially partnered with a local restaurateur in Woods Hole on the 41-70.
 After a short time there, they left to pursue their own restaurant, and debuted the BYOB, multi-course Buffalo Jump experience in the meantime.

-With next spring’s incarnation of the Buffalo Jump, they are also partnering with Falmouth Farmers’ Market regular and Higgins-Baltzley’s mother, Anne Konner-Higgins, to provide her Peck o’ Dirt Farm baked goods, including ample vegan and gluten-free options, in the on-site gift shop and for casual breakfast at the café.
+With the new incarnation of the Buffalo Jump, they are also partnering with Falmouth Farmers’ Market regular and Higgins-Baltzley’s mother, Anne Konner-Higgins, to provide her Peck o’ Dirt Farm baked goods, including ample vegan and gluten-free options, in the on-site gift shop and for casual breakfast at the café.

-The final Buffalo Jump dinners of the season are Monday, Tuesday, and Wednesday next week.
-Then, the Baltzleys plan to travel, and return to Coonamessett Farm and focus on renovations this fall and winter.
+The Baltzleys and the Buffalo Jump will return to Coonamessett Farm October 12 with a few more multi-course dinners, and they also plan to test some take-out dinner options this and baked goods, via Peck O’ Dirt Bakery, this fall.
 The café and bakery will debut April 1, with the outdoor kitchen setup and the tasting menu coming back on June 1, 2018.

 Follow the Buffalo Jump on Instagram to stay in the loop on its return to Falmouth.